Explore the Beauty of Cinque Terre by Yacht

 Other Must-See Sights During Your Cinque Terre Yacht Charter:

 Just northwest of Cinque Terre, the Ligurian port town of Portofino is definitely worth a stop!
 Leave your yacht in Marina di Portofino and stroll east, this is the perfect place to capture the town’s sweeping panoramic.
 Luxury meets history here, with high-end boutiques and restaurants all sitting within view of Costello Brown.
 Take a tour of the beautiful church of Saint Georgio and then dine at Belmond Splendido Mare’s Chuflay Restaurant which sits in the middle of the harbour.
 The restaurant offers an excellent selection of local wine and is famed for regional specialities such as home-made pasta served with traditional Genoese pesto sauce.
 Portofino is also the perfect stop when sailing southwards on your private yacht from the French Riviera.

-Yacht Charter Italy – How to Plan Your Trip:
+Yacht Charter Cinque Terre – How to Plan Your Trip:

-Based on this information, we will be in a great position to advise the best yachts available to you, the best itinerary for your Italian yachting vacation, and to answer any other questions you may have.
-212 Yachts have years of experience with global yacht rentals, ranging from 20 metre yachts for a long weekend, to 70 metre super yachts for a month of cruising.
+Based on this information, we will be in a great position to advise the best yachts available to you, the best itinerary for your Italian yachting vacation, especially when you’re going for a Cinque Terre yacht rental, and to answer any other questions you may have.
+212 Yachts have years of experience with global yacht rentals.
+Ranging from 20 metre yachts for a long weekend, to 70 metre super yachts for a month of cruising.